What causes pancreatic cancer?

-Scientists still do not know exactly what causes most cases of pancreatic cancer, but they have found several risk factors that can make a person more likely to get this disease.
-Recent research has shown that some of these risk factors affect the DNA of cells in the pancreas, which can result in abnormal cell growth and may cause tumors to form.
+Scientists don’t know exactly what causes most pancreatic cancers, but they have found several risk factors that can make a person more likely to get this disease.
+Some of these risk factors affect the DNA of cells in the pancreas, which can result in abnormal cell growth and may cause tumors to form.

 DNA is the chemical in our cells that carries our genes, which control how our cells function.
 We look like our parents because they are the source of our DNA.
 But DNA affects more than just how we look.

 Some genes control when our cells grow, divide into new cells, and die:

 - Genes that help cells grow, divide, and stay alive are called oncogenes.

 - Genes that help keep cell division under control, repair mistakes in DNA, or cause cells to die at the right time are called tumor suppressor genes.

 Cancers can be caused by DNA changes (gene mutations) that turn on oncogenes or turn off tumor suppressor genes.